Secretariat of the Chinese Communist Party: Functions

-The Secretariat is the working body of the CCP Politburo and Politburo Standing Committee.
+The Secretariat is the working body of the CCP Politburo and Politburo Standing Committee, and is in charge of implementing their decisions.
+It meets daily, and the body is responsible for coordinating major events and meetings within the country, drafting of important documents, and arranging the domestic and foreign travel of top leaders.
+The Secretariat additionally organizes major events and supervises the departments directly under the CCP Central Committee: the CCP General Office, the Organization Department, the Publicity Department, the International Department, the United Front Work Department, the Social Work Department, and the Central Political and Legal Affairs Commission.

 The CCP General Secretary presides over the work of the Secretariat.
 The members of the Secretariat are nominated by the Politburo Standing Committee and approved during a plenary session of the CCP Central Committee.
 The members of the Secretariat are tasked with coordinating the dissemination and implementation of Politburo and PSC decisions.
 They also assist in reviewing political reports, creating policy plans and help in personnel decisions.
 A Politburo meeting in October 2017 after the first plenary session of the 19th CCP Central Committee stipulated that the Secretariat must report its work to the Politburo and its Standing Committee every year.

 Leader of the Secretariat

 According to the "Regulation on the Work of the Central Committee of the Chinese Communist Party", the general secretary leads the Secretariat's work.
 The Secretariat works in accordance with the instructions of the general secretary, the Politburo and the Politburo Standing Committee.
 This has been the case since the re-establishment of the office of Central Committee general secretary on 29 February 1980.
 A similar office existed between 1956 and 1966 and again from 1966 to 1967 under the name "Standing Secretary of the Central Secretariat".